BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

 |**Lights** | | √|

 ###Armatures###
-Armatures are exported. along with their actions as AnimationRanges.
+Armatures are exported along with their actions as AnimationRanges.
 It is no longer a requirement that an armature be the parent of a mesh it controls.
-These animations cannot be set to auto animate.
+Skeletal animations cannot be set to auto animate.

 **Variable bone / vertex influencers (1-8)**- Export and check what the log file said was the highest # of Influencers observed.
 You might then go to the custom properties for the mesh, and lower the 'Max bone influencers / vertex' below what was observed, then export again.
 Often times you may not notice much or any damage / stiffness when animated.
 Lowering from 5 to 4 will also reduce cpu &amp; gpu memory requirements, but they all reduce processing.

-**Inverse Kinematics Friendly**- There is a custom exporter property (on Scene tab), Ignore IK Bones.
-The effect is any bone with '.ik' in the name will not be exported.
+**Inverse Kinematics Friendly**- There is a custom exporter property (on Scene tab), `Ignore IK Bones`.
+The effect is any bone with `.ik` in the name will not be exported.
 Any extra bones that are needed to make inverse kinematics work will never make it to BJS.
 So now you can do all your posing for your key frames more easily in Blender, without the baggage following you to BJS.

-**Skeleton Animation Libraries**- As of BJS 2.3, the AnimationRanges of a skeleton can be transferred to another with the same bone structure to another.
-The bone length can be taken into account during the copy to compensate for skeletons which are shorter, wider, or expressed in different units e.g. inches vs meters.
+**Skeleton Animation Libraries**- As of BJS 2.3, the AnimationRanges of a skeleton can be transferred to another with the same bone structure.
+The bone lengths can be taken into account during the copy to compensate for skeletons which are shorter, wider, or expressed in different units e.g. inches vs meters.
 Here is an example of implementing a library as 2 .babylon files:
 ```Typescript
 var scene = new BABYLON.Scene(engine);